 This article delves into the intricacies of elopement behavior, offering valuable insights and practical strategies to support families in addressing this pressing issue.

 This education not only decreases stress for those providing care but also enhances overall family dynamics.
 To assist in this, a runaway prevention questionnaire was created and distributed to families, offering valuable insights that can help caregivers identify triggers and manage this behavior more effectively.
-Furthermore, a study on the comparative effectiveness of interventions for wandering behavior emphasizes the need for more comprehensive approaches, assessing the burden of use and cost of various interventions available to families.
+Furthermore, a study on the comparative effectiveness of interventions for emphasizes the need for more comprehensive approaches, assessing the burden of use and cost of various interventions available to families.

 Comprehending these motivations is essential for those providing care, and this is where the knowledge gained through education for providers becomes invaluable.